phalt/react-flask/docs/index.md

 Both TypeScript and Python hold their positions as two of the [most widely used programming languages globally](https://www.statista.com/statistics/793628/worldwide-developer-survey-most-used-languages/).
 As a result, they are frequently combined in various projects.

-However, setting up a smooth and efficient development environment that harmoniously integrates these languages can be a cumbersome and time-consuming process, often leading to a subpar developer experience.
-Thankfully, Beckett steps in to solve this challenge by tightly coupling TypeScript and Python into one cohesive framework.
+However, setting up a smooth and efficient development environment that integrates these languages can be a cumbersome and time-consuming process, often leading to a subpar developer experience.

+Thankfully, Beckett steps in to solve this challenge by through it's sophisticated types manager.

 Wanna learn more?
-Start with the [features](/features/) to learn what Beckett brings to the table.
+Start with the [install step](/install/) to get started.